mic-lang/mic/README.md

-# The Mic clang repo
+# The Mic patch repo

 This repo contains a patch of the LLVM/Clang toolchain that has been modified to support  Mic.
 Mic extends C with region based memory management using mimalloc.